Theory of robust quantum many-body scars in long-range interacting systems: Quantum rotor-magnon theory

 \ee where $\int d\boldsymbol{\Omega} \equiv \int_{0}^{2\pi}d\phi\int_0^\pi d\theta \sin\theta$.
 Thus, every state in the tower can be written as a linear combination of spin-coherent states\footnote{This representation is not unique.}.
 In particular, for the eigenstates of $H_{\alpha=0}$ we can write \be |\delta_S,\kappa;N\rangle = \int d\boldsymbol{\Omega} \, \psi_{\delta_S,N}(\boldsymbol{\Omega}) |\delta_S,\kappa;\boldsymbol{\Omega}\rangle. \ee Here we introduced the \emph{coherent-state wave function} $\psi_{\delta_S,N}(\boldsymbol{\Omega}) \propto \langle\delta_S,\kappa;\boldsymbol{\Omega}|\delta_S,\kappa;N\rangle $ of the unperturbed eigenstate, which is efficiently accessible to both semiclassical and numerical computations (see App.~\ref{app_spincoherent}). \\

 In this work we will consider the $\alpha=0$ spectrum and eigenbasis as known input data, which can be computed either analytically (via a large-$L$ asymptotic expansion) or numerically (via exact diagonalization of the single-spin problem for $S \le L/2 \approx 10^5$).
-We briefly mention in passing that the considered family of models is equivalent in the limit $\alpha=0$ to the Lipkin-Meshkov-Glick model of nuclear physics~\cite{lipkin1965validity}, which is actually Bethe-ansatz solvable~\cite{GGA}; however, this solution is not practically useful for large $L$, and semiclassical/numerical techniques give much easier access to the relevant information.
+We briefly mention in passing that the considered Lipkin-Meshkov-Glick Hamiltonian is actually Bethe-ansatz solvable~\cite{GGA}; however, this solution is not practically useful for large $L$, and semiclassical/numerical techniques give much easier access to the relevant information.